antonlevashov/capstone_project/capstone_proposal_template.md

 ### Project Design

 EXTRACTION OF TWEETS AND NEWS

-PREPROCESSING and Word Embeddings -----------------------------------------
+For the blog posts I'll use Scrapy, a handy Python package for text scraping.
+If it will take to much time to create a good scraper I'll just use tweets for thi project.
+For tweets I'll use dedicataed API and libraries (ex https://dev.twitter.com/resources/twitter-libraries).

+PREPROCESSING ------------------------------------------
-I'll use In learning based techniques, before training the classifier, we need to select the words/features that we will use in your model.
-We  can’t just use all the words that the tokenization algorithm returned (ex: NLTK) because there are several irrelevant words within them. so we need to clean the data from irrelevant information like links, certain stop words, icons, etc...
+Before giving text to our mood extraction tools, we need to select the words/features that we will use in our model.
+We  can’t just use all the words that the tokenization algorithm returned (ex: NLTK) because there are several irrelevant words within them, so we need to clean the data from irrelevant information like links, certain stop words, icons, etc...
+I don't know yet if I need tokenise the text or  just remove some words, tags, links etc... and feed it to mood extractor.
 Also I need to investigate hastags, should I use them or not.

-EXPLORATION AND STATS -----------------------------------------

 MOOD EXTRACTION ------------------------------------------
 For Mood extraction I'll try this existing tools (certain tools are written in Java, I'll see if I can handle it):